 We manage our nature reserves so they are safe havens for wildlife and for the people who come to enjoy nature.
 We are very aware that many of our members also enjoy walking their dogs on our reserves, and many dog walkers contribute a great deal to nature conservation.
 We therefore ask people to be extremely mindful of the impact dogs have on wildlife.

-Science - for an in depth look at scientific studies into dogs on nature reserves and real world examples see the article at the bottom of the page by our colleagues at Lincolnshire Wildlife Trust.
+Science - Scientific studies have shown that areas with regular dog walking can see a 35% reduction in wildlife as animals flee the area.
+For an in depth look at scientific studies into dogs on nature reserves and real world examples see the article at the bottom of the page by our colleagues at Lincolnshire Wildlife Trust.

 British wildlife has been conditioned to fear canine predators after millions of years of being hunted by wolves and foxes.
 To a ground nesting bird there is little difference between a wolf, dog or fox.
 Over 9 million dogs now regularly roam the British countryside with their owners.
 A huge pressure on wildlife.